Trentiumz/isp/README.md

 Furthermore, Pradyumn & Kevin were two collaborators that worked on this project with me

-Furthermore, I would like to thank cheollie (github at https://github.com/cheollie) Thanks to aaron for moral support and for beta testing :D (AZron; github at https://github.com/AAZZAZRON)
+Furthermore, I would like to thank cheollie (github at https://github.com/cheollie) for super pog art and kawaii mc's (wizidette >>)

+Thanks to aaron for moral support and for beta testing :D (AZron; github at https://github.com/AAZZAZRON)